 The Comprehensive Examination consists of a public defence of the dissertation proposal.

 A Comprehensive Examination is set at the completion of all required course work, and typically held within six months of -- and no more than one year from -- the end of the student's course work.

 Additional details on the Comprehensive Examination are available in the Graduate Program in Education Handbook.

 For regulations on the Dissertation Proposal & Dissertation Oral Examination, please consult the Faculty of Graduate Studies site for details.

-All newly admitted and continuing graduate students at York University are responsible for being familiar with and registering and paying fees in accordance with Faculty of Graduate Studies and University policies, deadlines and procedures.
-By the act of registration each student becomes bound by the policies and regulations of York University, including the Faculty in which the student is registered.
+All graduate students at York University are responsible for being familiar with and following policies and procedures, including registering and paying fees in accordance with Faculty of Graduate Studies and University policies, deadlines and procedures.
+By registering, each student becomes bound by the policies and regulations of York University, including the Faculty in which the student is registered.